Delvinë: Demography

 During the procedure organisations of the Greek minority and Albanian nationalist parties called for a boycott.
-Indeed the census results were affected by boycott by a significant number of the Greek community.
+Indeed, the census results were affected by boycott by a significant number of the Greek community.
 According to the Advisory Committee on the Framework Convention for the Protection of National Minorities, the 2011 census is unreliable, inaccurate, and incompatible with established standards for the protection of national minorities.
 As of 2014, there are 134 students in the municipality of Delvinë who are enrolled in Greek-language education.

 Until the Second World War, a small Jewish community existed in Delvinë.
 It consisted of Jews from Spain who had come to Delvinë when under Ottoman rule and had close connections to the large Jewish community in Ioannina.
 After the war, nearly all the Jews emigrated to Israel.

-Education

-The first school in Delvina, a Greek-language school, was founded in 1537, when the town was still under Venetian control, and was maintained by bequests from wealthy local families.
-Moreover, in 1875 a Greek female school was founded.